Here's what you need to know about Colorado elk hunting.

 Finding a guide

 One way to avoid a lot of frustration in the licensing process is to go hunting with a guide.
 Not only will an outfitter know exactly what tags you need, but they'll also up your odds of success greatly over a DIY-style hunt, especially if you've never hunted for elk before.
+Another benefit of using a guide is sometimes these guides have access to private hunting locations where you can have a better quality hunt than a crowded National Forest or BLM land.

 They'll also be a huge help in the butchering process, which you may take for granted until you're having to field dress a 600-pound animal!